schmiedc/OrgaMapper/index.md

 #### External segmentations

 The segmentation of the nucleus, the cell as well as the detection of the organelles can be provided externally.
 Segmentations can be for instance achieved by other tools such as [Labkit](https://imagej.net/plugins/labkit/), [ilastik](https://www.ilastik.org/) or [cellpose](https://www.cellpose.org/).

-The external segmentations need to be provided as grayscale .tif file.
-The naming pattern needs to match the corresponding orginal file in its basename and series number.
-A file suffix identifies the external segmentation type (cells or nuclei) or the detection.
+For more information head to this page: [External segmentation](pages/external_segmentation.html)

 ### Installation